 If a priest is in love, it’s hard for him to understand why this love is disqualifying him from the priesthood, especially in light of I John 4:8 where we read that “God is love”.
 So, why is love an impediment to ordained ministry?
 Yes, we all know the old party line “Celibacy frees you to love everyone”, but, we also know it’s not true.
 Married people can and do love others just as passionately as celibates.

 The fact is, when celibate priests fall in love they find what has been true all along: they are owned by an ecclesiastical institution which has turned romantic love into a force of evil and has an odd obsession with controlling their sexuality, to the point of bordering on a kind of a master/slave relationship.
-Disguised in religious jargon and contrived theology, mandatory celibacy is really about radical patriarchy, misogyny and an obsession with control.
+Disguised in religious jargon and contrived theology, mandatory celibacy is really about radical patriarchy (male domination) and misogyny (whether it be in ordained priestly ministry or as wives of priests, women are perceived as inferior and an evil influence).

 On the other hand, Christ has no interest in mandated celibacy and even cured Saint Peter's mother-in-law in respect for Peter's marriage.
 Understanding this, the transitioning priest is justified in separating the will of God from the practice of the ecclesiastical institution.